anBertoli/go-microservice-project/README.md

 ## Notes

+A live demo is present at: https://snapvault.ablab.dev.

 Several vital things are still missing, first of all, tests.
 If it is of interest they could be added in the future.

 Lines of codes (cloc output):